dzangolab/ansible-gitlab-runner/README.md

 Usage
 -----

-Add the role to your ansible playbook
+Add the role to your ansible playbook:

 ```yaml
 - hosts: all